-Triangle Depot Commercial Corporation (NTDCC), a company substantially owned by Ayala Land, Inc. What are the Risk/s Identified?
+The Parent Company is expected to receive its 28.47% share of the5% the lease rental income from Trinoma Mall,(the "Depot Royalty Income") as a result of the redemption of its redeemable preferred shares in Monumento Rail.
+This revenue will be used to fund its operating expenses and to partially pay its debts to FEMI.
+Stockholder- Fil-Estate Management, Inc. (FEM), the parent company of MGHC The company's external source of financing comes from advances made by FEMI, the parent company of MGHC.
+What are the Risk/s Identified?
 Identify risk/s related to material topic of the organization Which stakeholders are affected?
 Management Approach The Company's principal financial exposures consist of its payables to associates and stockholders.
 Such financial instruments were used in prior years to raise funds for working capital and to retire interest-bearing US Dollar denominated bank loans.
-1. Cash Flow Risk/ Liquidity Risk arises from the possibility that the Company may encounter difficulties in raising funds to meet or settle its obligations and to support the Company's operations and activities.
 Parent Company The Company, as a matter of policy, discourages the use of any foreign currency denominated obligations to avoid foreign currency risks and exchange losses.
 On the other hand, the Company encourages the creation of US dollar denominated assets to take advantage of potential gains arising from foreign exchange movements.
 On balance, the Company maintains a margin currency position in its asset and liability management function.
-The Company coordinates and negotiates closely with each principal stockholder to manage cash flow risks by jointly identifying new sources of cash flow infusions into the Company over the next five years.
-The Group manages the liquidity risk by maintaining a balance between continuity of funding and flexibility in operations.
-Treasury controls and procedures are in place to ensure that sufficient cash is maintained to cover daily operational and working capital requirements.
-Management closely monitors the Group's future and contingent obligations and sets up required cash reserves and reserve borrowing facilities as necessary in accordance with internal policies.
-Short-term advances from related parties are availed to cover for immediate expenses and maturing obligations.
-The Group is also able to defer payments of some of its due to related party balances.
-Credit Risk.
-The Company's exposure to credit risk arises primarily from its deposits with banks of good Banks These cash in banks are deposited with a reputable bank that belonged to the top three banks in the Philippines and approved by management credit rating.
-The maximum exposure to credit risk is equivalent to the carrying amount of these cash in Depot royalties are collected in banks.
-The Company's significant concentration of credit risk is on its transactions with NTDCC, its sole customer.
-3. Equity Price Risk.
-The Company is exposed to fair value changes on its AFS financial assets in listed equity services.
-Shareholders accordance with the agreement and the Group's credit policy with no reported defaults and write-offs in previous years.
+The residual financial risks from the Group's financial instruments are cash flow/liquidity risks, credit risks and equity price risks.
+The group continuously conducts an internal review of its financial risks management objectives and policies.
+Cash Flow Risk/ Liquidity Risk arises from the possibility that the Company may encounter difficulties in raising funds to meet or settle its obligations and to support the Company's operations and activities.
+Shareholders The Company coordinates and negotiates closely with each principal stockholder to manage cash flow risks by jointly identifying new sources of cash flow infusions into the group over the next five years.
+Banks

+2. Credit Risk.
+The Company's exposure to credit risk arises primarily from its deposits with banks of good credit rating.
+The maximum exposure to credit risk is equivalent to the carrying amount of these cash in banks.
+Customer - NTDCC These cash in banks are deposited with a reputable bank that belonged to the top three banks in the Philippines and approved by management The Company's significant concentration of credit risk is on its transactions with NTDCC, its sole customer.
+Depot royalties are collected in accordance with the agreement and the Group's credit policy with no reported defaults and write-offs in previous years.
 In addition, credit risk is minimized by monitoring receivables regularly.
+Lepanto/Alakor Equity Price Risk.
+The Company is exposed to fair value changes on its Available-For-Sale (AFS) investments in listed equity securities.
 The Company's policy is to maintain risk at an acceptable level.
 The Company's shares are not traded at the PSE at the moment.
 Once the voluntary suspension of the trading of the Company's shares is lifted, movement in share price will be monitored regularly to determine the impact on its financial position.
-The Company continuously conducts an internal review of its capital and financial risk management objective and policies.
 What are the Opportunity/ies Identified?
 Identify the opportunity/ies related to material topic of the organization Which stakeholders are affected?
-Management Approach New sources of cash flows through potential future investment and or cash infusions into the Company over the next five years.
-Investors and Shareholders The Company coordinates and negotiates closely with its Parent Company to manage cash flow risks.
+Management Approach New sources of cash flow through potential future Investors and The Company coordinates and negotiates investment and or cash infusions into the Company over the next five years.
+Shareholders closely with its Parent Company to manage cash flow risks.
 Entry into renewable energy generation and operation shall provide a constant source of cash flows once the Power Purchase Agreement with the offtaker is signed.